Castration (Neuter)

 Benefits of the surgery include eliminating the potential for breeding and reducing the incidence of different types of cancers related to the reproductive tract (testicular, for example).
 Behaviorally, neutered males show a reduced incidence of urine marking, roaming and mounting behaviors.

 Your pet will require a current exam (within a year of the procedure and may need pre-operative blood testing (required in pets over 3 years of age and optional for younger pets).
 They also need to be current on Canine Distemper and Rabies vaccines (dogs) and Feline Distemper and Rabies vaccines (cats).
-Your pet will be dropped off in the morning between 8 and 8:30 AM so that we can meet with you and discuss the procedure.
+Your pet will be dropped off in the morning between 8:00am so that we can meet with you and discuss the procedure.
 Surgery is done in the morning with your pet released in the afternoon after complete recovery.
 Pain relieving medication will be administered during the procedure and dispensed for you to administer at home.

 Your pet will have an intravenous (IV) catheter placed with IV fluids administered during the procedure.